 Hawaiian lounge or hostess maxi dress from the 1960s or early 70s in a vibrant ethnic print of mostly deep fuchsia pinks and greens.
 It's got all sorts of floral stripes, with vines and geometric patterns.
 Mandarin collar.
 Elbow-length sleeves are kimono-cut and part of the body of the dress.
 On the unlined interior, elastic at either side wraps from the front empire waistband to the nylon back zipper.
-This give the dress a bit of shape, while keeping it as comfy as a caftan.
+This gives the dress a bit of shape, while keeping it as comfy as a caftan.
 A bit of a rebel outlier from the Dorothy E. estate.
 I suppose even she of the incredible mid-century wardrobe had to relax now and then.

 Labels: Miss Elaine

 Fiber/Care: cotton with a barkcloth texture, washable